 We need a studio version of this ASAP.

 It’s no secret that Chris Stapleton is widely viewed as one of the greatest country singers of all time.
-From his iconic cover of David Allan Coe’s “Tennessee Whiskey,” to his gut-wrenching emotion on the upbeat, “Parachute,” the 46 year-old singer/songwriter’s soulful and bluesy vocals, mixed with that powerful signature rasp, puts just about every country singer before and after him to shame.
+From his iconic cover of David Allan Coe’s “Tennessee Whiskey,” to his gut-wrenching emotion on the upbeat, “Parachute,” the 46 year-old singer-songwriter’s soulful and bluesy vocals, mixed with that powerful signature rasp, puts just about every country singer before and after him to shame.

 Don’t agree with me?
 That’s fine, we’re all entitled to our own opinions.
-But Parker Mccollum takes my side on this topic and that’s just a bout all the validation I need at this very moment.
+But Parker Mccollum takes my side on this topic and that’s just about all the validation I need at this very moment:

 Stapleton pulled out all the hits, from “You Should Probably Leave,” to “Traveller,” but there was one performance that might’ve caused the depression I didn’t even know I had to leave my body while watching.
 And that was his cover of legendary southern rock band, Lynyrd Skynyrd’s, “Free Bird.”